rpotozky/rpotozky.github.io/index.md

 I'm receiving a scholarship from the [Pro-Rectory of Culture and Science Outreach](http://www.proec.ufpr.br), of the [Federal University of Paraná](https://www.ufpr.br/) (PROEC/UFPR), for my participation in the [Languages in Dialog](#) project of regional, minority and minorised languages awareness.
 In this project I coordinate the [Minorised Languages Study Group](#), which has regular open meetings every weak.

+---

+As a supporter and advocate of [free software](https://www.gnu.org/philosophy/free-sw.en.html), you can check my current work config, as well as some software recomendations on the [free software config](https://rpotozky.github.io/fsc.html) page;

+---

 You can contact me at [potozky@ufpr.br](mailto:potozky@ufpr.br).